litestar-org/litestar/docs/usage/the-starlite-app.rst

 .. attention::

     This hook is not meant to handle exceptions - it just receives them to allow for side effects.
-    To handle exceptions you should define [exception handlers](17-exceptions.md#exception-handling).
+    To handle exceptions you should define :ref:`exception handlers <usage/exceptions:exception handling>`.

 Before Send
 ^^^^^^^^^^^